kichenakoumar/SearchEngineSearchfight/README.md

 # SearchEngineSearchfight
-Searchfight: This application queries search engines and compares how many results they return.
+Searchfight: This .Net Console application queries search engines and compares how many results they return.
 For example refer below for the input:

 .Net c# "Java script"